martenscs/account-manager/README.md

    schema.
 3. `urn:pingidentity:scope:admin:entitlements`
    Allows searching, viewing and modifying user's entitlements.
-   Entitlements are used by the OAuth2 Scope Policy to determine which scopes the user/application gets access to ("admin" entitlement gives access to all resource scopes, otherwise a scope is allowed if the user has an entitlement matching a tag on the resource scope.).
 4. `urn:pingidentity:scope:admin:account_state`
    Allows reading and modifying user account state.
 This includes the ability to enable and disable accounts.
 5. `urn:pingidentity:scope:admin:change_password`